oracle-devrel/technology-engineering/security/ciso-office/shared-assets/oci_iam_adding_group_to_admin_role/readme.md

 For this tutorial, I will be using POSTMAN and the collection provided by Oracle.

-> **Note:** This tutorial assumes that you have a working knowledge of REST APIs and are familiar with Postman.
+> **Disclaimer** When using Postman Cloud, environment variables such as client ID and client secret may be synchronised into Postman Cloud.
+Ensure that your Postman account is sufficiently secure to protect any sensitive data.

 ## Pre-requisites

 - Administrative access to an OCI IAM identity domain (or its predecessor, IDCS)
 - Configuration of Postman and the OCI IAM collection as explained [here](https://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/idcs/idcs_rest_postman_obe/rest_postman.html)
 - Obtained an OAUTH Access Token through the REST API to enable authenticated REST API calls to IAM

+> **Note:** This tutorial assumes that you have a working knowledge of REST APIs and are familiar with Postman.

 ## Adding a Group to an Admin Role